Monitors - New UI

 Notes

 Monitors can be applied as standalone monitors at the device level or as part of a Monitoring policy at either the site or the account level.
-For more information, refer to Create a Monitoring policy in the legacy UI and Monitoring policy in the New UI.
+For more information, refer to Monitoring policy.

-In addition to setting up your own policies, a selection of Monitoring policies is freely available to download from the ComStore (legacy UI) or the Policies page (New UI).
+In addition to setting up your own policies, a selection of Monitoring policies is freely available to download from the ComStore or the Policies page.
 These include best practices to monitor the most common platforms and applications such as Exchange and SQL.

 These Monitoring policies aim to provide a best-practice solution for the most typically encountered usage scenarios involving Datto RMM.
 However, they only serve as guidelines and may require modification depending on device configuration.
 (For example, ensure that network Monitoring policies are querying the correct SNMP OIDs of your devices.)

 We encourage you to try these policies on your own devices to provide a solid, baseline monitoring solution to which your own monitoring can be added.
-Once added to your account, a policy downloaded from the ComStore (legacy UI) or the Policies page (New UI) becomes a regular Monitoring policy, which can be configured and modified as required.
+Once added to your account, a policy downloaded from the ComStore or the Policies page becomes a regular Monitoring policy, which can be configured and modified as required.
 Targets typically must be configured before use.

-For more information, refer to the following topics: Download a Monitoring policy (legacy UI), Download a ComStore policy (New UI), and Best practices for Monitoring policies (general topic that includes detailed information on the criteria monitored in some of the policies).
+For more information, refer to the following topics: Download a ComStore policy and Best practices for Monitoring policies (general topic that includes detailed information on the criteria monitored in some of the policies).

 Thresholds